GWLab-UML/Protocols/Oyster_maintenance/RFTM Perkinsus marinus Assay.md

 2. Make 50% Lugols solution and add to a 50 mL falcon tube.
  Note: Make sure this falcon tube is wrapped in foil or dark tape as Lugols is light sensitive
 3. Ethanol flame tweezers and place in a sterile beaker to cool
-4. Label microscope slides with a pencil (ex. if analyzing the mantle of oyster 4, label the tube M4)
+4. Label microscope slides with a pencil
 5. Add 2 drops of 50% (v/v) Lugol's iodine solution to a labeled microscope slide
 6. With sterile tweezers, place tissue in the small puddle of Lugols and tease apart.
 Don't worry about keeping the tissue intact.
 Add another 3-5 drops of 50% (v/v) Lugol's solution.
 Add more as needed to fully stain the tissue.
 Place a coverslip over the tissue once stained
 7. Examine under microscope for spherical, blue-black *Perkinsus* cells with diameters of 10-100 um.
 Might appear white with a defined membrane.
 This is due to those cells not being stained
-8. Indicate the dermo score on your physical data sheet.
+8. Indicate the dermo score.
 Refer to the Perkinsus Dermo Score Guide (GW Lab Google Drive > Labwork > Oysters + Algae) - summarized in table below:

 | Observation                        | Dermo Score |
 | ---------------------------------- | ----------- |